adetalhouet/cached-mountpoint/README.md

 Here is a small postman collection to play with this example: https://www.getpostman.com/collections/e8c28a7d1e3354e5f71e

 ## Setup the cache repository with the models to dynamically load
-Create a folder under `cache/cached-mountpoint` and put there the yang models you'll dynamically mount when required.
+Create a folder under `{KARAF_HOME}/cache/cached-mountpoint` and put there the yang models you'll dynamically mount when required.
 The files has to follow this convention: moduleName@revisionDate.yang

+For our example, will we create the folder name `cached-mountpoint-1` and put the car.yang in there.

 ## Create the cached mount point

 * The mount point will be called `testCachedMountPoint`.
-* Specify the folder name you created in the previous step, here `testCachedMountPoint`.
+* Specify the folder name you created in the previous step, here `cached-mountpoint-1`.
 * Add the capabilities under `yang-module-capabilities`, as shown in the example bellow.

-Note, you'll have to make sure that the capabilities you provide in the cache/cached-mountpoint/XXX directory are able to resolved their imports.
+Note, you'll have to make sure that the capabilities you provide in the cache/cached-mountpoint/... directory are able to resolved their imports.

 ```
 curl -X PUT -H "Authorization: Basic YWRtaW46YWRtaW4=" -H "Accept: application/json" -H "Content-Type: application/xml" -H  -d
 '<node xmlns="urn:TBD:params:xml:ns:yang:network-topology">
 	<node-id>testCachedMountPoint</node-id>
-	<schema-cache-directory xmlns="urn:opendaylight:params:xml:ns:yang:cached-mountpoint">testCachedMountPoint</schema-cache-directory>
+	<schema-cache-directory xmlns="urn:opendaylight:params:xml:ns:yang:cached-mountpoint">cached-mountpoint-1</schema-cache-directory>
 	<yang-module-capabilities xmlns="urn:opendaylight:params:xml:ns:yang:cached-mountpoint">
 		<capability>urn:opendaylight:car?module=car&amp;revision=2016-06-09</capability>
    </yang-module-capabilities>